TYPO3-extensions/Autoloader/Documentation/Loader/TcaFiles.rst

 TCA Files
 ^^^^^^^^^

 This loader check all smart objects and create the right TCA folder and file structure.
-The TCA is build on a smart object manager preset.
+The TCA is build on a smart object manager preset (dynamic).
 The developer can customize this configuration in the different TCA files.